chipsalliance/caliptra-rtl/README.md

 **Prerequisites**:<BR>
 - QVIP 2021.2.1 for Mentor Graphics (provides the AHB/APB VIP)
 - UVM 1.1d installation
+- Mentor Graphics UVM-Framework installation

 Steps:<BR>
 1. Compile UVM 1.1d library
-2. Compile the AHB/APB QVIP source
+1. Compile the AHB/APB QVIP source
+1. Compile the Mentor Graphics UVM-Frameworks base library
-3. Compile the UVMF wrapper for APB/AHB in Caliptra/src/libs/uvmf
+1. Compile the UVMF wrapper for APB/AHB in Caliptra/src/libs/uvmf
-4. Compile the `verification_ip` provided for `soc_ifc` found in `Caliptra/src/soc_ifc/uvmf_soc_ifc`
+1. Compile the `verification_ip` provided for `soc_ifc` found in `Caliptra/src/soc_ifc/uvmf_soc_ifc`
-5. Compile the `caliptra_top` testbench found in `Caliptra/src/integration/uvmf_caliptra_top`
+1. Compile the `caliptra_top` testbench found in `Caliptra/src/integration/uvmf_caliptra_top`
-6. `Caliptra/src/integration/uvmf_caliptra_top/uvmf_template_output/project_benches/caliptra_top/tb/testbench/hdl_top.sv` is the top-level TB wrapper for the system
+1. `Caliptra/src/integration/uvmf_caliptra_top/uvmf_template_output/project_benches/caliptra_top/tb/testbench/hdl_top.sv` is the top-level TB wrapper for the system
+1. Compile the validation firmware (as described in [AUTOTITLE](#Regression Tests)) that will run on Caliptra's embedded RISC-V core
+    - The expected output products are `program.hex`, `caliptra_fmc.hex`, `caliptra_rt.hex` and must be placed in the simulation run directory
+    - `make -f ${CALIPTRA_ROOT}/tools/scripts/Makefile TESTNAME=caliptra_top program.hex`
+    - `make -f ${CALIPTRA_ROOT}/tools/scripts/Makefile TESTNAME=caliptra_fmc caliptra_fmc.hex`
+    - `make -f ${CALIPTRA_ROOT}/tools/scripts/Makefile TESTNAME=caliptra_rt  caliptra_rt.hex`
-7. Select a test to run from the set of tests in `Caliptra/src/integration/uvmf_caliptra_top/uvmf_template_output/project_benches/caliptra_top/tb/tests/src`
+1. Select a test to run from the set of tests in `Caliptra/src/integration/uvmf_caliptra_top/uvmf_template_output/project_benches/caliptra_top/tb/tests/src`
-8. Provide `+UVM_TESTNAME=<test>` argument to simulation
+1. Provide `+UVM_TESTNAME=<test>` argument to simulation

 ## **Regression Tests** ##

 Only tests from the L0 Regression List should be run.
+The list is defined in the file [L0_regression.yml](https://github.com/chipsalliance/caliptra-rtl/blob/main/src/integration/stimulus/L0_regression.yml)

+The UVM simulation environment for `caliptra_top` uses a special set of validation firmware to generate stimulus as required for the test plan.
+This firmware suite is found in `src/integration/test_suites` and includes:
+ - `caliptra_top`: A C-based program that emulates a minimal set of bringup functions similar to the function of the ROM.
+This C file transitions very early to either a the FMC image or Runtime image based on bringup (reset reason) conditions.
+ - `caliptra_fmc`: A C-based program that emulates the functionality of the First Mutable Code.
+In this reduced-functionality validation implementation, the FMC code is a simple intermediary that runs from ICCM and serves to boot the Runtime Firmware.
+ - `caliptra_rt`: A C-based program that emulates the functionality of the production Runtime code.
+This program receives and services interrupts, defines a minimal Non-Maskable Interrupt handler, generates FW resets as needed, processes mailbox commands (generated through the UVM validation test plan), and runs some baseline Watchdog Timer testing.
+All of these programs are designed to be run within the context of a UVM simulation, and will fail to generate meaningful stimulus in the standalone `caliptra_top_tb` test.

 ## **NOTES** ##

 * The internal registers are auto rendered at the [GitHub page](https://chipsalliance.github.io/caliptra-rtl/main/internal-regs)